How To Find a File in Linux

 - Pipelines enable users to chain multiple commands together, passing the output of one command as input to the next.
 For example:

-to match a specific pattern, and then sorts the output alphabetically usingsort
+/path/to/search), filters the results usinggrepto match a specific pattern, and then sorts the output alphabetically usingsort.

 - Pipelines enable users to chain multiple commands together, passing the output of one command as input to the next.
 For example: